Veltman Criteria in Beyond Standard Model Effective Field Theory of Complex Scalar Triplet: Conclusion

 \section{Conclusion}

-The Veltman Condition can not be satisfied within the framework of the Standard Model because of significant quadratic divergences to the Higgs self-energy correction if the cutoff scale $\Lambda$ is $\sim 1$ TeV or higher.
-However, in addition to the dimension four operators from the Standard Model, we have also included dimension six operators whose contributions to the Higgs mass correction result from integrating out the heavy triplet scalar with hypercharge one in terms of the SMEFT operators.
-We show how the quadratic divergence of the Higgs self-energy vanishes in this particular model due to the cancellation among the SM parameters and the Wilson Coefficients.
+The Veltman condition can not be satisfied within the framework of the Standard Model because of significant quadratic divergences to the Higgs self-energy correction if the cutoff scale $\Lambda$ is $\sim 1$ TeV or higher.
+In addition to the dimension four operators from the Standard Model, we have also included dimension six operators whose contributions to the Higgs mass correction results from integrating out the heavy triplet scalar with hypercharge.
+We show how the quadratic divergence of the Higgs self-energy vanishes in this particular model due to the cancellation among the SM parameters and the Wilson coefficients.

-We have shown the relevant SMEFT operators which contributes in the V.C., and expressed them in terms of the model parameters.
-Hence, the sign of the Wilson Coefficients are not ad-hoc, it is driven by the larger theory, which is a heavy triplet scalar in our case.
-We found that, in other models the cancellation is harder to achieve because some of the operators are absent.
-In other words, one has to allow for a minimum fine tuning in order to generate the model parameter space which is allowed by the V.C.
-However, the values of the Wilson Coefficients will be different in every model, as it is controlled by the specific model parameters.
+We have shown the relevant SMEFT operators which contribute to the V.C and found agreement with Ref.~\cite{Biswas:2020abl}.
+The W.C. of the operators are expressed in terms of the model parameters of the complex scalar triplet model.
+Hence, in this study the sign of the Wilson coefficients are not ad-hoc, it is driven by the larger theory, which is a heavy triplet scalar in our case.
+We found that this model generates all four operators that appear in the V.C., allowing more parameter space to the W.C.s compared to the other models, where the number of operators is less than four.
+However, the values of the Wilson coefficients will be different in every model, as it is controlled by the specific model parameters.